tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 Most of what I've learned (and played) has been through these miserably low-end refurbished equipment.
-I made and flashed Android ROMs in ~2012, started learning Java concepts and Android development, graduated from my electronics high school career in 2014 (e.g., as the only one who could program), already did web development in 2015[1], learned English almost from scratch in 2015, and got to study two majors with top global grades, etc.
+I made and flashed Android ROMs in ~2012, started learning Java concepts and Android development, graduated from my electronics high school career in 2014 (e.g., I was the only one who could program), already did web development in 2015[1], learned English almost from scratch in 2015, and got to study two majors at the university with top global grades, etc.

 In other words, these pictures represent a genius's successful struggles.
 Engineers solve problems, and mathematicians optimize.
 That's what I do.